tonganknight/React-resume/README.md

 ## Testing

-Please visit the page at https://react-malachi.herokuapp.com/#about
+Please visit the page at malachi.alusa.me

 ## Credits